golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 8. **Unfreeze and result**: If everything goes well, the operation returns.
     - All the created `DepositClaim`s are included in the result.
         At least one claim must have been created.
-    - Database locks on `EthereumAccount`s are released.
+    - Database locks on `DepositAccount`s are released.

 ##### Expected Concent Core behavior
 - Concent Core executes this operation at the beginning of a use case, after validating client's message and determining that the service can be performed.